Seitenbau/RoomieReloaded/README.md

 - Open a shell in /ClientApp and execute "npm install", then "npm start"
 - Open /ClientApp in your favourite editor

 It should also be possible to start the app with docker and feed it the development folder instead of the built app, but I have not yet tested it.
+The Dockerfile as is won't work here, as it does a "dotnet publish", which builds the frontend app.

 ## Configuration
 To overwrite local configuration, follow these steps: